 With the exception of close friends, I no longer meet anyone in bars.
 This is because my time is valuable.
 If I invest it bonding with someone, then I make sure we have a quality interaction (see point 1).

-One of my reasons for not drinking was because I didn’t have the time to invest in it.
+One of my reasons for not drinking was because I didn’t have time for it.
 By extension, this makes me acutely aware of any attempts to waste my time.
 It doesn’t matter who you spend time with.
 What’s important is spending time with people who matter.
 I find that removing alcohol from my life has simultaneously removed some people while adding others.

 If you decide not to drink, you’d be surprised how many people feel uncomfortable about this.
 This is actually the second time in my life I’ve dabbled in sobriety.
 From 19-23 I also did not drink.
 At that point every time I turned down a drink there was someone that asked me why I wasn’t drinking.